RockinProjex/BiTrophy/README.md

 https://github.com/RockinProjex/BiTrophy-OffAddons - All of my official add-ons.
 This has a branch called "Templates".
 This is where you can download templates for your add-ons.
 These templates can be used freely, with or without credit.

 https://github.com/RockinProjex/BiTrophy-Community - Not yet ready to request Recommended status?
 Denied it?
 Still want your add-on to be advertised on my Github?
 Make a pull request on the "AddOns" branch.

+# and for those wondering I am @rtrpx on discord.